 Document Version Control is the process by which different drafts and versions of a document or record are managed.
-It is a tool which tracks a series of draft documents, culminating in a final version.
-It provides an audit trail for the revision and update of these finalised versions.
+It is a tool which tracks a series of draft documents, culminating in a final version but leaving a trail of historical versions for approved users to see.
+Version control on documents provides an audit trail for the revision and update of these finalised versions.

 Document Management solutions can automatically track and update records so users know exactly which is the latest version of any document.
 For group manuals for example, email alerts can be automatically sent out to notify of an update.